Polarons in Binary Bose-Einstein Condensates: Results

-We transform the summations of $k$ in (\ref{em}) and Eq.(\ref{N}) to integrals and notice that the summation of $k$ is convergent.
-We also consider two cases as the process of calculation of energy.
-The summation of $j$ also consists of two branches but we just analyze the ID branch $W^+$ ($N^+$) in case 1 and the IS branch $W^-$ ($N^-$)in case 2, because the $W^-$ ($N^-$) in case 1 and $W^+$ ($N^+$)in case 2 both vanish.
-Next, we present the ID and IS branches together in an expression, but remember that they are obtained respectively in different two cases.
-The effective mass of the polaron and phonon number in equal-mass binary boson baths is given by
+We convert the summations over $\bm{k}$ in (\ref{em}) and Eq.(\ref{N}) to integrals and observe that they converge.
+To calculate the effective mass of the polaron and the average number of phonons, we consider two cases, which is the same process used to calculate the energy.
+In Case 1, we only analyze the contribution of $W^+$ ($N^+_{\rm ph}$) from ID couplings, while in Case 2, the contribution of $W^-$ ($N^-_{\rm ph}$) remains.
+We present the contribution of ID and IS couplings together in the expressions, but it should be noted that they are obtained respectively in Case 1 and Case 2.
+The effective mass of the polaron and the average number of phonons in equal-mass binary BECs are as follows:

 where